aramirezdecruz3148/ruby-blog/README.md

 I created this project to build my first Rails app.
 The full tutorial can be found here: https://guides.rubyonrails.org/getting_started.html

 I used the Rails Guides, getting started tutorial to build a simple blog application.
-I customized a few things including the CSS, just to get a feel for the environment.
+I customized a few things including the CSS, just to get a feel for the environment...